Vrooli/Vrooli/packages/docs/docs/guides/migrate.md

 7. `prisma migrate dev --name <ENTER_NAME_FOR_MIGRATTION>`
 8. Type `exit` to exit the shell.
 9. Move the new migration folder in `packages/server/dist/db/migrations` to `packages/server/src/db/migrations`.
+10. Restart the server with `docker-compose restart server` and make sure that it starts successfully.
+11. `cd packages/server`
+12. Enter `yarn prisma generate` to update the Prisma types.

 ## Resolving Migration Issues